yasenOfficial/MatrixButtonKeyboard/README.md

 ## First Prototype
-This is a simple prototype using a breadboard ( 1 column, 4 rows ) I have also written some test code for it
+This is a simple prototype using a breadboard ( 1 column, 4 rows ).
+I have also written some test code for it.

 ![Prortype](https://github.com/yasenOfficial/MatrixButtonKeyboard/blob/main/images/firstprototype.png)